ismo-karkkainen/datalackeytools/README.md

 action you can then use in conditional statement to act accordingly.
 DatalackeyIO also keeps track of processes and data by tracking notifications.

+# Testing

+You need to build, test and install the gem before other tests.
+In short:

+    rake build
+    rake testgem
+    sudo rake installgem
+    rake test
+    sudo rake install

+To run a sub-set of tests run test.sh with argument fsm, make, mapped, or run.
+THey correspond to scripts in test directory.

+To run an individual test, the tests print exit code and the command, so you can copy the command and prefix "./" to program name and "test/" to the file name argument.
+For example, the output line:

+    0 datalackey-fsm -m --stderr -f 4 fsm/launch-terminate.state

+Corresponds to command:

+    ./datalackey-fsm -m --stderr -f 4 test/fsm/launch-terminate.state

 # License

 Copyright (C) 2019 Ismo Kärkkäinen